ashikrnhq04/focusedmind/README.md

 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the FocusedMind folder
 5. The extension icon will appear in your Chrome toolbar

-**This extension submitted to Chrome store and is under review.
-I'll add the extension URL once it's approved**

 ### Quick Start